videlais/learning-javascript/chapter4/index.md

 Prior to ES6, all objects in JavaScript used a concept called *prototypical inheritance*.
 Objects were part of something called the *prototype chain*.

-Every object, including the built-in objects, was given a property called *prototype* that defined what the "prototype" of each type of object had as properties and methods.
+Every object, including built-in objects, were given a property called *prototype* that defined what the "prototype" of each type of object had as properties and methods.

 As all objects were based these prototypes, it was possible to extend an object and give it more functionality.

 ### Prototype Chains

-The use of the *prototype* property creates a new property or method of *future* objects using the same pattern.
+The use of a *prototype* property creates a new property or method of *future* objects using the same pattern.
 In other words, if something new is created from that pattern, the prototype "chain" connects the new object with the changed pattern with the original pattern: there is a "chain" between them.

 ```javascript
 function functionExample() {}